ThomasBucaioni/my-first-app/README.md

 Every day a propose one of [John Bercow](https://www.brainyquote.com/authors/john-bercow-quotes)'s most famous quotes:

-> It is quite wrong for party conferences to be used as an excuse for the Commons not to sit.
-Conferences could be held at weekends.
+> It's a cowardly form of politics to use my spouse to beat me.